enesdemirag/programming-exercises/exercises/mass-spring-damper-simulation.md

 Visualizer(callback=set, interval=dt * 1000, simulation_time=30, initial=(position, 0, velocity, 0, acceleration, 0))
 ```

 The result should be like this.
+You can find the full code from [here](materials/mass-spring-damper-simulation/demo.py).

 <p align="center">
   <img src="images/msd-simulation.gif">